Bayesian Semiparametric Markov Renewal Mixed Models for Vocalization Syntax: Results for the Foxp2 Data Set

-Figure~\ref{fig:isi_heatmap_type}-\ref{fig:isi_heatmap_preceding} display the mixture probabilities taken from the last MCMC iteration for each covariate: genotype ($F$ and $W$), social contexts ($U$, $L$, and $A$), and preceding syllables ($d$, $m$, $s$ and $u$).
-We see that mice with the Foxp2 mutation have a smaller mixture probability in the components 1, 2 and 4 compared to wild-types but have a significantly higher probability for component 3 ($+0.1$).
-Recall that component 3 has the smallest rate parameter, which indicates a higher probability to have a larger value compared to the other components.
-A large mixture probability in component 3 indicates a high ISI value.
+{Table~\ref{tab:isi_heatmap} displays the mixture probabilities taken from the last MCMC iteration for each covariate: genotype ($F$ and $W$), social contexts ($U$, $L$, and $A$), and {every preceding-current syllable pair}. } We see that mice with the Foxp2 mutation have a smaller mixture probability in the components 1, {3} and 4 compared to wild-types but have a significantly higher probability for component {2} ($+0.08$).
+Recall that component {2} has the smallest rate parameter, which indicates a higher probability to have a larger value compared to the other components.
+A large mixture probability in component {2} indicates a high ISI value.
 This suggests that the ISI length for mice with the Foxp2 mutation concentrates on larger values than the ISIs of wild-types, which supports our hypothesis that mice with such mutation needs a longer ISI before pronouncing a new syllable.

-One interesting discovery from Figure~\ref{fig:isi_heatmap_context} is that male mice in the presence of a live female ($L$ context) tend to have shorter ISIs than those under the other two contexts since the mixture probability is high in component 1 but low in component 3 for the $L$ context.
+One interesting discovery from {Tables~\ref{tab: isi mean} and \ref{tab:isi_heatmap}} is that male mice in the presence of a live female ($L$ context) tend to have shorter ISIs than those under the other two contexts since the mixture probability is {much higher in component 3 for the $L$ context compared to the other contexts}.
 This suggests that male mice need a shorter interval between pronouncing two syllables in the presence of a live female.
-This finding, along with the discovery that transitions to the simplest syllable $s$ are more frequent under the $L$ context, shows that male mice exhibit different vocalization dynamics when there is an awake female mouse present.
+This finding, along with the discovery that transitions to the simplest syllable \texttt{s} are more frequent under the $L$ context, shows that male mice exhibit different vocalization dynamics when there is an awake female mouse present.

-In Figure~\ref{fig:isi_heatmap_preceding}, we see the mixture probabilities associated with each preceding syllable.
-All four syllables have similar weights for component 1 but syllable $s$ has a much higher weight for component 3, indicating a longer ISI after producing syllable $s$.
-This corresponds to the result in Table~\ref{tab: isi mean} where the ISIs are usually longer when the preceding syllable is $s$, no matter what the genotype or social context is.
-On the other hand, syllables $d$ and $m$ have a higher mixture probability in component 2, suggesting that mice take a shorter interval time to pronounce the next syllable after producing $d$ and $m$.
-This is reasonable as both Table~\ref{tab: isi mean} and Figure~\ref{fig:isi_hist_syllable} show a smaller average ISI length for preceding syllables $d$ and $m$.
+{The last two tables in Table~\ref{tab:isi_heatmap} show the mixture probabilities associated with each preceding-current syllable pair.
+The 16 pairs of syllables have similar weights in the 4 components except for $(\tts,\tts)$, which has a much larger mixture probability for component 2, indicating a longer ISI between pronouncing consecutive $\tts$ syllables.
+This corresponds to the result in Table~\ref{tab: isi mean} where the ISIs are usually longer when both the preceding and the current syllable are \texttt{s}, no matter what the genotype or social context is.}